mrSolutionist/QR-Code-Scanner-View-Kit/README.md

     // Handle the scanned code here
 })
 ```
-The mainBorderColor, opacity, frameHeight, frameWidth, borderColor, borderWidth, borderHeight  parameters are optional, and control the opacity of the overlay, and the height and width of the camera frame.
+The scannerType, mainBorderColor, opacity, frameHeight, frameWidth, borderColor, borderWidth, borderHeight  parameters are optional, and control the opacity of the overlay, and the height and width of the camera frame.
 The codeHandler parameter is required, and should be a closure that takes a String parameter, which will contain the scanned QR code.

-The default values are mainBorderColor : .white ,opacity: 0.5, frameHeight: 250, frameWidth: 250, borderColor: .black, borderWidth: 5,borderHeight: 100.
+The default values are scannerType: qr , mainBorderColor : .white ,opacity: 0.5, frameHeight: 250, frameWidth: 250, borderColor: .black, borderWidth: 5,borderHeight: 100.

 # Example